mariam259/flask_training/API/readme.md

+#Book API

-simple book api that can get or post book
+simple book API that can get books saved on my database or post a new book